giorgiodema/tfdwt/Readme.md

 Compute the Inverse Discrete Wavelet Transform for univariate signals.
 (For signals with multiple features see MultivariateIDWT)
 ### Constructor Parameters:
-- wavelet: wavelet function to use (check 'get_wavelet_families' to see which wavelet functions are supported)
+- wavelet: wavelet function to use (check 'get_wavelets' to see which wavelet functions are supported)
 ### Call Parameters:
 - input: the DWT coefficients with shape `(BS,SEQ_LEN)`, where `input = [Ca,Cd]` where Ca and Cd are the approximation and detail coefficients